Ponup/shader-preview/README.md

-# Shaders

-Shader experiments.
+# Shader preview

-First example follows this tutorial from Inigo Quilez: https://www.youtube.com/watch?v=Cfe5UQ-1L9Q&t=9776s
+Shader experiments and program to preview and live reload.